Death and state funeral of Jiang Zemin

 Jiang Zemin, the general secretary of the Chinese Communist Party (CCP) from 1989 to 2002, and the president of the People's Republic of China from 1993 to 2003, died on 30 November 2022, at the age of 96, in Shanghai.
 According to Xinhua News Agency, he died at 12:13 local time, from leukemia and multiple organ failures.
 Following a private funeral at PLA General Hospital and cremation at Babaoshan Revolutionary Cemetery, a state funeral for Jiang was held at the Great Hall of the People the next day on 6 December 2022.
-It was the first major state funeral held in China since 1997 when Deng Xiaoping died.
+It was the first major state funeral held in China since 1997 when Deng Xiaoping died and the first funeral for a Chinese president since 1998 when former president Yang Shangkun died.

 Death and national mourning

-On the day of Jiang's death, the Chinese Communist Party released a notice that the national flags would be flown half-staff in key locations of Beijing and diplomatic missions abroad.
-Foreign heads of state and government were not invited to attend official mourning activities.
+According to the Chinese state media Xinhua News Agency, Jiang died in Shanghai at 12:13 pm from leukemia and multiple organ failures.
+Xinhua published a "Letter to the whole Party, the Army, and the People of all ethnic groups in the Country" (告全党全军全国各族人民书) on 16:34, used to announce the deaths of national leaders in China.

-After a "Letter to the whole Party, the Army, and the People of all ethnic groups in the Country" was read and issued on state media, all channels promptly turned their television channel logos into black and white.
+After the letter was read and issued on state media, all channels promptly turned their television channel logos into black and white.
 During the announcement, the official portrait of Jiang Zemin during his leadership was shown in grayscale and coverage of funeral proceedings were accompanied by the playing of the dirge (哀乐), an instrumental piece that has been played to mark the death of every Communist Party leader since Mao Zedong and Deng Xiaoping.